-In order to reduce the rate of combustion, close the primary air spinner, then close the secondary air slider by moving the handle all the way to the left.
-If the controls are left in this position, the fire will be starved of air and will go out.
-If you want to revive the fire it is recommended that the primary air control is open first, then open the secondary air slider.
+In order to reduce the combustion of the fire to a minimum, close the primary air sliders (or thermostat if fitted), then close the secondary air slider by moving the handle all the way to the left.
+If the controls are left in this position, the fire will receive the minimum of air and will die down.
+If you want to revive the fire it is recommended that the primary air control is open first, and then open the secondary air slider.

-Warning!- The stove will remain hot for a considerable time after the fire has been extinguished.
+Warning! - The stove will remain hot for a considerable time after the fire has been extinguished.